Nicodemo Scarfo: Downfall

 In 1985, Scarfo plotted to extort $1 million from major commercial developer Willard Rouse, sending his soldier Nicholas Caramandi and another associate to do it.
 Rouse refused and immediately contacted the FBI.
 The FBI began a case to tackle Scarfo, sending an undercover agent to pose as a representative of Rouse.
-This led Scarfo to order a hit on Caramandi, which in turn influenced the notable and feared hitman to cooperate and testify against the organization.
+This led Scarfo to order a hit on Caramandi, which in turn influenced the notable and feared hitman to cooperate and testify against the Philadelphia family.
 In 1986, Caramandi was indicted for his role in the extortion case and decided to testify in court.
-Between 1987 and 1989, Scarfo was convicted three times—for conspiracy, racketeering, and first-degree murder, being sentenced to consecutive prison terms of 14 years, 55 years, and life, respectively, although the life sentence was later overturned.
+On January 8, 1987, Scarfo was arrested by the FBI when he landed at Newark Airport from Fort Lauderdale, charged with conspiracy to extort Rouse.
+Between 1987 and 1989, Scarfo was convicted three times—for conspiracy, racketeering and first-degree murder, being sentenced to consecutive prison terms of 14 years, 55 years, and life, respectively, although the life sentence was later overturned.
 Scarfo's nephew, Phil Leonetti, who he had promoted to underboss in 1986, also turned state's evidence in 1989 after a RICO conviction.

-During the trial, Scarfo's son Mark Scarfo attempted suicide on November 1, 1988.
-Mark, then only 17 years old, had been taunted for years by classmates about his father's criminal activities.
-Increasingly despondent over his father's possible imprisonment, Mark Scarfo hanged himself in the office of his father's concrete supply company in Atlantic City.
+During the trial, Scarfo's son Mark attempted suicide on November 1, 1988.
+Mark, then seventeen years old, had been taunted for years by classmates about his father's criminal activities.
+Increasingly despondent over his father's possible imprisonment, Mark hanged himself in the office of his father's concrete company in Atlantic City.
 He was discovered by his mother, and paramedics were able to resuscitate him.
 He suffered cardiac arrest and his brain was deprived of oxygen.
-He entered a coma where he remained until his death in April 2014.
+Mark entered a coma where he remained until his death in April 2014.